Rajadurai (film): Critical reception

 Malini Mannath of The Indian Express wrote, ".. the story being a rehash of earlier ones, the screenplay full of gaps and actor not quite carrying off the double role, the film [..] is a disappointment".
 C. R. K. of Kalki said that, despite the son character being too similar to Vijayakanth's earlier roles, the actor showed new acting dimensions in his performance as the father.

 In other media

-The story of Rajadurai became the basis for another Tamil film The Greatest of All Time (2024).
+The story of Rajadurai became the basis for another Tamil film The Greatest of All Time (2024), which featured Vijayakanth in an AI appearance.